+2024 estimates are based on the 2024 Compliance Filing; 2025 values are from this plan, and 2026 values are unchanged from the 2024-2026 Three –Year Plan.

-Non-Programmatic Adoption estimates used the Company’s 2024-2026 Plan free-ridership rates.
+Non-Programmatic Adoption estimates used respective plan free-ridership rates.

 Unless state savings were called out, the Company utilized savings per dollar values from its 2024-2026 benefit-cost model to convert dollar spend from state programs to state savings.